fayomihorace/technical-writting/every-programmer-should-know-these-conventions-and-practices.md

 2. **Give meaningful names**
 Give a meaningful name to your variables, functions, class, and packages.
 It will help understand the big picture of your codebase without even reading the implementation details.

 3. **Use the DRY (Don't Repeat Yourself) principle** Avoid as much as possible repeating your code.
 It will first reduce your codebase, and if for any reason you have to change or improve that code, you'll change it only once instead of applying the same changes at multiple places.

+4. **Write short functions that handle specific tasks** Keep your functions as short as possible and make them handle a single task.
+Plus, it will help for code reusability and code refactoring.